Table of Contents

 Setting up your default schedule within Calendly is a great way to avoid meetings after working hours (or before you’ve had your morning coffee).

-From your Calendly home page, go to the Availability tab.
-Here, you can create a new schedule or edit your default hours.
+From your Calendly home page, go to the Availability tab in the left-hand sidebar.
+Here, you can create a new schedule or edit your default working hours.
 Within each day, you can add multiple intervals.
 Intervals ensure you won't be booked on your lunch break or during that daily mid-afternoon walk.

 Learn more about setting up Calendly schedules in this help center article.